itsmeradiant/Csharp-alternatives/README.md

 - [Ryujinx](https://github.com/Ryujinx/Ryujinx) - Experimental Nintendo Switch Emulator written in C#
 - [Files](https://github.com/files-community/Files) - Building the best file manager for Windows
 - [jellyfin](https://github.com/jellyfin/jellyfin) - The Free Software Media System
-- [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
-It also allows uploading images, text or other types of files to many supported destinations you can choose from.
 - [RevokeMsgPatcher](https://github.com/huiyadanli/RevokeMsgPatcher) - :trollface: A hex editor for WeChat/QQ/TIM - PC版微信/QQ/TIM防撤回补丁（我已经看到了，撤回也没用了）
 - [DevToys](https://github.com/DevToys-app/DevToys) - A Swiss Army knife for developers.
 - [dnSpy](https://github.com/dnSpy/dnSpy) - .NET debugger and assembly editor